NHD RAW Diet Guide

 You can use both minced/ground meat, aswell as chunks, and some whole prey – the more chunks and whole prey, the better.

-- Ideally fruit/veg would be the equivalent amount of 5-10% raw or lightly steamed pulped veg.
+- Ideally fruit/veg would be the equivalent amount of 5-20% raw or lightly steamed pulped veg (amount dependent on the type of diet you feed).
 Fruit & veg are beneficial for your dog, providing valuable extra nutritional balance and support as well as

 Fruit/Veg to Avoid: beans, cabbage, turnip, sprouts, onion, peppers, large amounts of spinach, potato, avocado, raisins, grapes, beansprouts, rhubarb